Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Results

 Figure \ref{fig:climatology} shows the vertical temperature structure, zonal mean zonal wind, vertical humidity profile, and the spatial distribution of surface temperature of each simulation.
 All simulations display a nightside temperature inversion, although in the Warm TRAP-1e case it is very small and the temperature profile is nearly identical on the dayside and nightside.
 The specific humidity profiles are likewise consistent for Control ProxB, Warm ProxB, and Control TRAP-1e, with much greater humidity on the dayside and an arid nightside.
 Only the Warm TRAP-1e (incipient runaway) simulation has substantial humidity on the nightside.
 A comparison of the zonal mean zonal wind of the Control vs. Warm ProxB and Control vs. Warm TRAP-1e cases supports an increase in zonal wind speeds for planets orbiting closer in.
 The Proxima Centauri b simulations have a broad equatorial jet in the troposphere and a series of vertically stacked opposing jets in the stratosphere in a longitudinally asymmetric stratospheric oscillation (LASO) as described in \cite{cohen_longitudinally_2022}.
 In contrast, the Control and Warm TRAPPIST-1e simulations form a mid-latitude tropospheric jet in each hemisphere.
 In these simulations, unlike in the THAI project, the planet also generates a LASO in the equatorial region due to the acceleration of the flow contributed by the gravity wave drag scheme.

 The zonal mean zonal wind for the Dry TRAP-1e case differs from that reported in THAI \citep{turbet_trappist-1_2022} for the equivalent N$_2$-dominated atmosphere case. \cite{turbet_trappist-1_2022} reported a stable state with two mid-latitude jets, while our result is a broad equatorial jet more similar to that of Proxima Centauri b or the CO$_2$-dominated atmosphere case in \cite{turbet_trappist-1_2022}.
 Recent work has shown that UM simulations of TRAPPIST1-e exhibit climate bistability, with one stable dynamical state corresponding to an equatorial jet and the other to two mid-latitude jets \citep{sergeev_bistability_2022}.
 It may be that the inclusion of gravity waves, which affect the dynamical structure of the atmosphere and heat transport between dayside and nightside, tipped this simulation into the equatorial jet state.
-The zonal wind magnitude is in line with that shown in \cite{turbet_trappist-1_2022} and considerably less than that in the moist atmosphere cases.
-The tropospheric jet structure influences the location and propagation of Rossby wave structures discussed below, as the zonal wind magnitude is a component of the Rossby wave phase speed and Rossby waves can be advected by the flow.
+Using a series of daily snapshots, we found that our Dry TRAP-1e simulation had considerably greater day-to-day wind variability in the troposphere than the equivalent publicly available THAI Ben1 simulation that lacked gravity waves.
+This increase in variability is likely due to non-linear interaction between the gravity wave scheme and other elements of the circulation.
+The long-term mean horizontal flow was, however, very similar between the two simulations, including the positions of the Rossby gyres, with the primary difference being the lack of fast mid-latitude jets in the mean.
+The zonal wind magnitude for the Dry TRAP-1e case is in line with that shown in \cite{turbet_trappist-1_2022} and considerably less than that in the moist atmosphere cases.
+The tropospheric jet structure influences the location and shifting of Rossby wave structures discussed below, as the zonal wind magnitude is a component of the Rossby wave phase speed and Rossby waves can be advected by the flow.